zeek/zeek-agent-v2/README.md

 - `--prefix=<path>`: installation prefix
 - `--with-openssl=<path>`: path to OpenSSL installation.

-On macOS with Homebrew, use `--with-openssl={/usr/local,/opt/homebrew}/opt/openssl@1.1`

-##### Windows
+Platform-specific notes:

+- **Linux**
+    - You must have `clang` and `llvm` installed (compiling with `gcc` isn't supported), You also need to have ELF development headers available (e.g., `libelf-dev` on Ubuntu).
+All of these are needed for eBPF support.

+- **macOS**
+  - When using Homebrew, add `--with-openssl={/usr/local,/opt/homebrew}/opt/openssl@1.1`.

+  - By default, the resulting Zeek Agent application will not be signed and notarized, meaning the installer application won't work unless system integrity protection is disabled (not recommended).
+    You can still execute the actual `zeek-agent` binary manually, with limited functionality.

+- **Windows**

-For Windows builds, any recent version of Visual Studio will work.
+  - Any recent version of Visual Studio should work.
 You will need to pass `-DCMAKE_TOOLCHAIN_FILE="3rdparty/vcpkg/scripts/buildsystems/vcpkg.cmake"` to the CMake invocation.
 This will make vcpkg install the proper dependencies for the build.

 #### Usage

-On all endpoints, run as `root`:
+On Linux and Windows endpoints, run as `root`:

 ```
 # zeek-agent -z <hostname-of-your-Zeek-system>
 ```

+On macOS, the agent will normally be started through the installer application, per above.
+That application also provides a configuration screen to specify the target Zeek system.
+For development and experimentation, you can also run the `zeek-agent` binary directly, like on the other platforms, although it won't have access to most of the macOS-specific functionality then.

 ### Zeek Package

 #### Prerequisites

-- The agent's Zeek package requires Zeek 4.0 or newer.
-The pre-built agent binaries requires Zeek 5.0 or newer.
+- The agent's Zeek package is tested with Zeek 6.0; older Zeek versions may or may not work.
+The pre-built agent binaries require Zeek 6.0 or newer when connecting.

 - For a standard installation, make sure you have the Zeek package manager available and configured.
 You may need to run `eval $(zkg